VFPLegacy/FoxServer/README.md

 ## Simple
 Simplicity is the key to FoxServer.
 From integration with VFP's native development environment to preconfigured folder structure and "batteries included" features, FoxServer makes RESTful API and web application development accessible and hassle-free.
 Its intuitive approach allows developers to focus on building functionality and business logic instead of dealing with tedious configuration.
 With FoxServer, simplicity means faster, more efficient development.

+## Uses Macros For Redability
+FoxServer makes development even easier by incorporating macros that improve code readability.
+These predefined macros simplify writing and make the code more understandable for developers, allowing them to focus on application logic rather than syntactic details.

 # Licencia

 Este proyecto se distribuye bajo la Licencia MIT.
 Consulta el archivo LICENSE para más detalles.